 The online Collins Dictionary defines a root cause as:

 “The fundamental reason for the occurance of a problem.”

-Despite the dictionary definition, there is no standard definition for the term root cause.
+Despite this dictionary definition, there is no standard definition for the term root cause.
 Why?
-Because if asked, most people have a definition.
-But if you ask ten different people, you get ten different definitions!
+Because if asked, most people have a definition, but if you ask ten different people, you get ten different definitions!

 Therefore, a basic problem faced by people performing root cause analysis is that…